geelen/import-on-demand/README.md

 const [depA, depB] = await npxImport(['dep-a@7.8.2', 'dep-b@7.8.2'])
 ```

-`npx-import` also takes a third argument, which lets you customise, or silence, the log output.
+`npx-import` also takes a second argument, which lets you customise, or silence, the log output.
 Each line that would normally be printed is passed to the logger function:

 ```js
 const grayLog = (line: string) => console.log(chalk.gray(line))